-- if using electronic record keeping of attendees (see p5).
-If not using electronic record keeping a density quotient of 1 person per 4 sqm applies.
-Indoor and outdoor ceremonies can now occur at the same time. - Food or Drink at gatherings: No food, drink, crockery, utensils, vessels or other equipment is permitted to be shared by participants.
+(see p5) or a government API-linked digital system.
+Venues will have a 28-day compliance amnesty.
+Indoor and outdoor ceremonies can occur at the same time.

+- Food or Drink at gatherings: No food, drink, crockery, utensils, vessels or other equipment is permitted to be shared by participants.
 Food or drink can be served as part of a religious gathering or after a religious gathering.
 It is recommended that single use items are used to serve food or drink.
 It is recommended that one person serves or distributes food or drinks.
-For example, one person uses the urn for hot water for tea. - Singing: Singing or chanting can occur as part of a religious ceremony, wedding or funeral.
-(See p4 for guidance). - ⚠ Care facilities and hospital visitors: No restrictions on purpose, number or time of visits.
-Symptomatic individuals (e.g. sore throat), close contacts and returned international travellers excluded from visiting. - ⚠ Work: Workers may attend onsite as required.
-On-site office work capped at no more than 75 per cent of capacity on-site (both public and private sectors).
-All workplaces with onsite workers require a COVIDSafe Plan. - Community venues: No patron caps with a density quotient of 1 per 2sqm, subject to use of electronic record keeping (see p5).
-If not using electronic record keeping a density quotient of 1 per 4sqm applies. - Creative arts facilities: No patron caps with a density quotient of 1 per 2sqm, subject to use of electronic record keeping (see p5). - ▲ Seated entertainment venues (indoors and outdoors): Open, with the total facility patron cap is 75 per cent of seated capacity for a maximum of 1000 per space and all activities are ticketed.
-Density quotient of 1 per 2sqm in foyers, bars, bathrooms etc when using electronic record keeping.
-In venues not using electronic record keeping (ie. paper-based) a density quotient of 1 per 4 sqm applies.
+For example, one person uses the urn for hot water for tea - Singing: Singing or chanting can occur as part of a religious ceremony, wedding or funeral.
+(See p4 for guidance) - ▲ Care facilities and hospital visitors: No restrictions on purpose, number or time of visits.
+Face masks required to be worn at all times.
+Symptomatic (e.g. sore throat) individuals (except those symptomatic due to underlying or chronic conditions), close contacts and returned international travellers excluded from visiting - ▲ Work: Workers may attend onsite as required.
+On-site office work is no longer capped (both public and private sectors).
+All workplaces with onsite workers require a COVIDSafe Plan. - ▲ Community venues: No patron caps with a density quotient of 1 per 2sqm.
+Must use electronic record keeping through the Services Vic app or a government APIlinked digital system (venues will have a 28-day compliance amnesty) - Creative arts facilities: No patron caps with a density quotient of 1 per 2sqm, subject to use of electronic record keeping (see p5). - ▲ Seated entertainment venues (indoors and outdoors): Open, with the total facility patron cap is 75 per cent of seated capacity for a maximum of 1000 per space and all activities are ticketed.
+Density quotient of 1 per 2sqm in foyers, bars, bathrooms etc. All venues must use electronic record keeping through the Services Vic app or a government API-linked digital system (venues will have a 28-day compliance amnesty).
 Venues with capacity of greater than 500 patrons must publish a COVIDSafe Plan online.
 For outdoor spaces the patron cap is 75 per cent of seated capacity.

 Arrangements for capacity over 1000 patrons per space are determined on an individual basis under the Public Events Framework.